 As we neared the end of our professional conversation, she asked for an update on recent events in my life.
 I enthusiastically shared with her the most significant areas that I saw God moving and leading, but also shared with her an area that I felt powerless to effect.
 An area that would require God to mightily answer my prayers and be my provider.

-Within minutes the three of us were visiting, sharing from the heart, and watching God connect the dots for each of us that he started drawing the foundation for over a decade before.
+Within minutes the three of us were visiting, sharing from the heart, and watching God connect the dots for each of us that He started drawing the foundation for over a decade before.
 And in the present, had I not yielded to His prompting to attend the meeting that afternoon, I would not have enjoyed their presence or input that afternoon.
 It was a time when God hit me with fresh revelation of his sovereignty and perfect timing.
+He was at work even when I could not see.

 When we can see only our current situation, He is already carefully weaving the foundation for our future prayers to be answered.
 When our prayers seem to go unanswered, He is waiting for His perfect timing, when He will receive glory.